thetarby/helindb/readme.md

 before changing its state to dirty.
 That could lead to missing updates in crash recovery.

 buffer pool holds global lock when doing io

+### Thoughts:
+* if txn creates a page and frees it and then rolls back.
+Undoing free is required.
+  * it is not possible if freeing is guaranteed to happen after txn commits.
+Even page is created during transaction and then freed.
+It will be in txn's free list but will not be actually freed until txn commits.